 Other speakers in the symposium include Dr. Daniel Johnston, Chief of the NIH Contraception Research Branch; Dr. Stephanie Page from the University of Washington; and Dr. Michael O’Rand from the University of North Carolina.
 The symposium will highlight funding available for male contraceptive research, as well as provide updates on various hormonal and non-hormonal male contraceptive drugs in development.

 Contraline is a medical device company developing novel hydrogels for reproductive and contraceptive applications.
 The Company is focused on providing couples with new options for male contraception with a long-acting, non-hormonal, and reversible device.
-Contraline’s first product in development is Echo-VR, which applies cutting-edge hydrogel technology to physically block sperm within the male reproductive tract.
+Contraline’s first product in development is Adam, which applies cutting-edge hydrogel technology to physically block sperm within the male reproductive tract.